NSkelsey/OmbudsRetweeter/README.md

 When a tweet with `#RecordThisPlease` and the server's Twitter bot username is created, this bot does three things.
 1) It turns the tweet into a bulletin, 2) it ensures that bulletin is stored in the public record and, 3) it replies to the user informing them if it worked or not.

 This bulletin can be viewed in the public record by clients that host it or by a web service that relays it.
 This repository also contains code for a web service that relays it.
 An example of that service live on the internet is sporadically viewable at [relay.getombuds.org](http://relay.getombuds.org).
+Future iterations of the system will have third parties endorsement of replicated content that makes the original resource non-repudiable.

 If none of that made much sense, the picture below may help explain the architecture of the systems involved.
 Steps 1, 2, and, 3 are labeled below.